From 2011-2013 I was on the road for 440 days. In 2013 I was on the

-A dizzying spin in a hotted-up Mustang sports car around the MPH Motorsports Park in Hastings convinced me that I definitely do not have the right stuff for car racing.
+A dizzying spin with a pro driver in a hotted-up Mustang sports car around the MPH Motorsports Park in Hastings.
+It convinced me that I definitely do not have the right stuff for car racing.
 But I did not get sick.

 On the road for a press trip to Branson, Missouri, revealed this amazing show town in the Ozark foothills.
-This place—believe it or not—has 50 theaters and 100 shows.
+Branson has 50 theaters and 100 shows.
 I saw 8 excellent shows in 3 days!
 My favorites were the Hughes Brothers, the Shanghai Circus acrobats, and Frankie Valley and the Four Seasons (and they were just like the originals!)

 Attended the Prefontaine Classic Track & Field meet in Eugene, OR.
 The press box overlooks the finish line, providing the best seats in the stadium.
 This is one of the finest meets in the world Diamond League series.
 Eugene has the distinction of being known as “Track Town USA”.

 An action-packed four-day press trip on the road through Southern Oregon kept me busy between track meets in Eugene: rafting, a Hellgate Jetboat Dinner trip down the Rogue River, a wildlife park, wine tasting, a segway tour of Jacksonville, a play at the Oregon Shakespeare Festival Ashland, and staying at the Lithia Springs Resort.
 The Southern Oregon Visitor’s Association is well organized and always open to writers with solid assignments.